Keep Your Startup Out Of The Sand

 Pulling It All Together

-If Entrepreneurial Sand Pits are anything that consume resources disproportionately, then potential Quicksand is All Around Us !!
-Taking the approach of Westley, the Hero of Princess Bride, we can use the knowledge of the sand and pass right through.
+If Entrepreneurial Sand Pits are the things that consume resources disproportionately, then potential Quicksand is All Around Us !!
+Taking the approach of Westley, the Hero in the movie The Princess Bride, we can use the knowledge from experience and our environment and pass right through.

 Westley: No, no. We have already succeeded.
 I mean, what are the three terrors of the Fire Swamp?
 One, the flame spurt – no problem.
 There’s a popping sound preceding each; we can avoid that.
 Two, the lightning sand, which you were clever enough to discover what that looks like, so in the future we can avoid that too.